ojaha065/PiShockForMC/README.md

 the first step is to check the logs at [pishock.com](https://pishock.com) and see if a correct amount API events from `PiShock integration for Minecraft` is displayed.
 If so, the problem is at PiShock's end, and the mod really cannot do anything about it.

+### The game is telling me that *There seems to be some kind of misconfiguration or issue with PiShock configuration.*
+Please take a look in Minecraft logs and search for `pishockmc`.
+In many cases, the mod logs the actual issue and some helpful advice.

+### I have some other issue(s) with the mod
+Please open [an issue](https://github.com/ojaha065/PiShockForMC/issues) here on GitHub.

 ## TODO
 * **Support for multiple shockers**